2013 February 15 Chelyabinsk fireball

 Talk at Chelyabinsk State University.

-2013, March 11 - Today, Monday, Peter gave a talk for a packed room at Chelyebinsk State University.
+2013, March 11 - Today, Monday, Peter gave a talk for a packed room at Chelyabinsk State University.
 There was much media attention.
 He was presented with a small meteorite by one of the Chelyabinsk State University students that was later analysed as part of a consortium report.
 After the lecture, Popova, Elmel'yanenko and Jenniskens met with Chelyabinsk Oblast state governor Mikhail Yurevich.
 In the evening, they took the first star background images at the Chelyabinsk-Savina Road video site.

 View from Berezniyaki to Deputatskiy, downrange along the path of the fireball.